caitaozhan/ID3_improvements/README.md

 3. branch-naive_bayes: Change the simple voting procedure to naive bayes methods
 4. branch-random_forest: Build up a random forest from many ID3 trees

-The projrams are secondary developments on Weka.
+The programs are secondary developments on Weka.